Command Palette

 4

-Click a color swatch to copy it, use 'Copy All' for the full palette, or export to TXT / CSS Variables / JSON.
+Click a swatch or the palette bar to copy, use 'Copy All' for the full set, or export to TXT / CSS Variables / JSON / a PNG palette image to share.

 Use Cases

-Extract a palette from brand images or moodboards to build a consistent, cohesive design system.
+Extract a palette from brand images, moodboards, or references to build a consistent, cohesive design system.

-Export CSS variables directly and paste into your :root stylesheet — no manual work needed.
+Export CSS variables directly and paste them into your :root stylesheet — no manual color matching needed.

-Analyze competitor color usage or market trends to inform your brand color strategy.
+Analyze competitor color usage or market trends to inform your brand's color strategy.

-Study the color palette of great photos or paintings to learn composition and mood techniques.
+Study the palette of great photos or paintings to learn composition, capture a mood, and improve your color work.

 Frequently Asked Questions